Oroo-stack/insurance-claims-risk-dashboard/README.md

 To protect institutional solvency and reduce leakage, I recommend three actions:

 **1. Documentation & Fraud Control**
-*   **Police Report Mandate:** Implement a "Hard Stop" in the claims system for any motor accident exceeding $10k without an attached police report.
+* **Police Report Mandate:** Implement a "Hard Stop" in the claims system for any motor accident exceeding $9k without an attached police report. *(Data Justification: Audit logs show the $18.6M leakage is entirely driven by high-severity claims clustering above $9k per incident).*

 *   **Forensic Review:** Mandate the Fraud Investigation Unit (FIU) to audit the $18.6M "Not Reported" segment identified on the Claims Analysis page.

 **2. Surgical Pricing (Rate Adequacy)**